Turner Syndrome

 • Narrow fingernails and toenails.

-People with Turner syndrome (TS) may have heart and blood vessel problems, some of which can be life-threatening.
-Up to 50% of people with TS have a problem with the structure of their hearts.
+People with Turner syndrome may have heart and blood vessel issues, some of which can be life-threatening.
+Up to 50% of people with TS are born with a congenital heart condition that affects the structure of their hearts.
 Cardiovascular problems can include:

 People with Turner syndrome may also have:

-• Kidney defects: Structural problems in the kidney-urinary system happen in about 30% to 40% of people with TS.
-Problems with urine flow can lead to kidney infections.
+• Kidney conditions: Structural problems in the kidney-urinary system happen in about 30% to 40% of people with TS.
+This may include horseshoe kidneys or the absence (agenesis) of a kidney.
+Problems with urine (pee) flow can lead to urinary tract infections (UTIs).

-People with Turner syndrome typically have normal intelligence.
-But they may have problems with visual motor and visual spatial skills.
-They can have difficulty seeing how objects relate to each other in space.
+• Learning disabilities: People with Turner syndrome often have typical intelligence levels but a higher risk of developing learning disabilities.
+This usually involves issues with visual-motor and visual-spatial skills.
+It can be difficult to see how objects relate to each other in space.
 For example, driving may be difficult.

 Diagnosis and Tests

-Healthcare providers may diagnose Turner syndrome at any stage of a child’s development.
-Sometimes, the condition gets spotted before birth:
+Healthcare providers may diagnose Turner syndrome at any stage of a child’s development after birth.
+Sometimes, they can detect the condition before birth with the following tests:

-• Amniocentesis and chorionic villous sampling check the amniotic fluid or tissue from the placenta.
-Healthcare providers perform a karyotype analysis on the fluid or tissue.
-The results could show that the baby has Turner syndrome.
+• Amniocentesis and chorionic villus sampling: These tests check the amniotic fluid or tissue from the placenta.
+Providers perform a genetic test with karyotype analysis on the fluid or tissue, which can confirm if the fetus has Turner syndrome.

 Other times, children receive a diagnosis soon after birth or during early childhood because of their symptoms.
 But some people aren’t diagnosed with Turner syndrome until they reach adulthood.
-These women may go through puberty and get their periods.
-But they often have early ovarian failure (early menopause).
+These people AFAB may go through puberty and get their periods.
+But they often have primary ovarian insufficiency (early menopause).

 Management and Treatment